 When the rain finally lets up, we hop a local bus (fueled with natural gas of course) and pop down the South End Art District and hop off at Four Corners of the Earth Delicatessen (310 Pine Street) for a delicious lunch.
 I am not the only local who is certain that owner Latso makes the best sandwiches in the world.
 Jamaican avocado is my steady favorite.
 The interior of the small restaurant is enchanting—folk art and folios from Soviet Russia to leaf through while you munch.
 Latso is also a skilled poet and translator, so we may chat over sandwich and demitasse about the upcoming release of the Salon, a biannual journal published by Honeybee Press featuring excellent poetry and fiction from emerging and established Vermont writers, published with funding from Burlington City Arts Council, or the next letterpressed edition of the Barn Owl Poetry Extra, self-published by a group of young Burlington writers who hold sporadic workshops in Latso’s antique-filled barn on Pine Street.
 Other notable local publications include Johnson State College’s Green Mountains Review (pick up this year’s twenty-fifth Anniversary Poetry Retrospective), Vermont College of Fine Arts’ print and online journal Hunger Mountain, Onion River Review edited by students at St. Michael’s College, and the glossy new literature, art, and culture review Thread Magazine, which recently featured Raychel Severance’s glorious portraits of colorful Burlington artists and writers with their bicycles.
 From here, Amina and I cross the street to Barge Canal Antique Market (377 Pine Street) in search of a coffee table that will double as a writer’s desk.
 No table meets my specs, but I end up walking out with a hand-blown glass candy dish to fill with tamari almonds and a ceramic zebra lamp—fuel for the muse…and light for the wee hours when inspiration strikes and Amina is snoozing.
 At Speaking Volumes (377 Pine Street), the neighboring used-book and vinyl treasure trove, I find a Winnie the Pooh 45 for my daughter and a copy of Eugene Montale’s selected poems with some translations by my all-time favorite teacher, Charles Wright.
 I studied with him at UVA when I was a measly undergrad—he once shared the keen insight that if the best adjective I could come up with for a rolled joint was “lumpy” then “darling, there’s something wrong with the way you’re rolling those joints.”

-Up the road I peek in at consignment mecca Battery Street Jeans (7 Marble Avenue) for a sweet lace vest I put on layaway last month, and Amina takes a ride on the giraffe rocking horse (not for sale, I’ve asked).
-Then we head over to the Green Door Studio (4 Howard Street) where my friend and Honeybee Press founding editor Ben Aleshire is hosting an impromptu letterpress and signature-sewing party to prepare for this Saturday’s Art Market.
-Every weekend Honeybee has a table in the arts section at the Burlington Farmer’s Market (City Hall Park), which takes place every Saturday from 8:30 AM to 2 PM, where we traffic copies of the Salon, my book The Day Bat (hand-sewn with a letterpressed cover made of pulped Egyptian cotton hotel sheets), and other local literary endeavors.
+Up the road I peek in at consignment mecca Battery Street Jeans (Seven Marble Avenue) for a sweet lace vest I put on layaway last month, and Amina takes a ride on the giraffe rocking horse (not for sale, I’ve asked).
+Then we head over to the Green Door Studio (Four Howard Street) where my friend and Honeybee Press founding editor Ben Aleshire is hosting an impromptu letterpress and signature-sewing party to prepare for this Saturday’s Art Market.
+Every weekend Honeybee has a table in the arts section at the Burlington Farmer’s Market (City Hall Park), which takes place every Saturday from 8:30 AM to 2:00 PM, where we traffic copies of the Salon, my book The Day Bat (hand-sewn with a letterpressed cover made of pulped Egyptian cotton hotel sheets), and other local literary endeavors.
 There’s also a typewriter—Honeybee Press hosts a revolving poet-in-residence who will type out an extemporaneous composition for you while you shop for rainbow chard and chevre from local farmers.

 But back to the Green Door.
 Today, the doors are rolled back in the used-to-be autobody shop that now houses our Vandercook letterpress and type cabinets.
 The atmosphere here is always light but determined, wine bottles and mason jars scatter the scarred butcher-block counter and local poets and artists can often be found working together to press a broadside or print a woodblock.
 Before Honeybee set up camp here in 2011, the Green Door Studio housed Combat Paper, a cooperative of Iraqi War veterans who processed old uniforms into handmade paper and collected war poems from returned soldiers to print.
 The studio is open for those who are interested in seeing a working letterpress, learning about bookbinding, or just talking shop over a jar of malbec.

 I sew a few signatures while Amina naps, and when she wakes we grab a bus back downtown.
-I’m hungry again with the ferocious intensity of a nursing mother, so a stop at Duino Duende (10 North Winooski Avenue) is in order.
+I’m hungry again with the ferocious intensity of a nursing mother, so a stop at Duino Duende (Ten North Winooski Avenue) is in order.
 This opium-den-speakeasy-saloon is one of Burlington’s best kept secrets, with its garnet and ochre interior and geode-encrusted mirrored bar.
-I used to wait tables here and bartend at the attached café, the Radio Bean (8 North Winooski Avenue).
+I used to wait tables here and bartend at the attached café, the Radio Bean (Eight North Winooski Avenue).
 Amina and I still visit frequently to chat with the artists, dancers, and writers who roost here and indulge in our mutual passion: avocados.
 I order a reasonably priced rice and beans plate with local kale salad, housemade salsa, fresh guacamole, and famously fabulous Vermont cheddar melted atop all.
 The scrape of the clave and timbales’ cascara next door has Amina bobbing up and down on my lap and smiling with glee.
 Gua Gua, with their blend of Latin rhythms and jazz improvisations, may be her favorite local band.
 Harry Belafonte is certainly her favorite solo artist…but I digress.

 After dinner, we head home to turn into pumpkins, but if this was your visit to Burlington I would encourage you to stay for Honky Tonk night, or if school is in session head up to the University of Vermont for some higher-brow academe culture.
 The fabulous Painted Word Poetry Series, hosted by UVM’s Fleming Museum (61 Colchester Avenue), draws world-class talent to our little city.
 Curated by poet Major Jackson, recent readers have included Tina Chang, Nicole Sealey, Reginald Dwayne Betts, and South African poet laureate Keorapetse Kgositsile.
-If you are lucky enough to plan a visit for late September, you can take in the free and glorious Burlington Book Festival (September 21 through 23).
+If you are lucky enough to plan a visit for late September, you can take in the free and glorious Burlington Book Festival.
 Last year Marie Howe, C. D. Wright, and poet laureate Philip Levine read, among others.
 I was lucky enough to study with Phil at NYU and eager to hear him read again.
 He was as engaging and irreverent as I remembered, and I even managed to get him to buy a copy of my book!
 As its press release states Book Fest “features literary luminaries from around the world—and just around the corner.”
 This year, I hope to catch readings by former Vermont governor Madeline Kunin, outstanding local poets Daniel Lusk, Reuben James, and Robert McKay, environmentalist Bill McKibben, and Pulitzer Prize winner Tracy K. Smith.
 There will also be a Vermont Women Writers Panel, an Emergent Media forum, and a “Jane Austen afternoon” complete with a lecture on period clothing and a light tea.
 And if you visit in spring and love all things local, as we Burlingtonites do, check out the Small Press & Comic Fair in neighboring Winooski, Vermont.
 You will find Honeybee Press represented, as well as an impressive (pun intended) array of other local publishers, zines, journals, and booksellers.

 Summer is only one of Vermont’s literary moods, dramatic and lovely as it may be with its glut of thunderstorms, strawberry festivals, and waterfall skinny dips.
 In autumn there are cider donuts to munch and leaves to peep, in winter you can write verse by the woodstove over a hot toddy after a brisk snowshoe expedition, and in spring you can take your pen and pad to a sugar shack to watch vats of maple syrup thicken to amber.
 If you do make it up-country for a visit, I guarantee Burlington will capture your imagination.
 So many folks who intend on passing through end up staying.
 And if you need to slow down a little, the pace here might suit.
 We Vermonters believe in sharing what we love the old fashioned way, and visitors are welcomed.